CORRECTED-Brazil's Petrobras offers to sell up to 10 pct of coveted offshore oil field

 "Petrobras finally realised the assets they were offering were not as attractive as they thought and has decided to offer opportunities that are more likely to fetch a higher price," an industry source said.

-In 2013 Petrobras made an upfront payment of 6 billion reais for its 40 percent stake in the Libra development, which was Brazil's first offshore oil lease sold under production-sharing agreements under which the company is required to be the operator and hold a minimum 30 percent stake.
+In 2013 Petrobras made an upfront payment of nearly $7 billion for its 40 percent stake in the Libra development, which was Brazil's first offshore oil lease sold under production-sharing agreements under which the company is required to be the operator and hold a minimum 30 percent stake.

 Royal Dutch Shell, which would become the biggest foreign investor in Brazil after the completion of its proposed $70 billion merger with BG Group, and France's Total each hold a 20 percent stake in Libra.
 China National Petroleum Corp and China's CNOOC each hold 10 percent.